Start here: who the course is for and what students take home

 Public sharing must follow platform rules and parent consent requirements.
 The course does not use Nintendo characters, logos, music or assets, and does not claim licensing, endorsement or partnership.

-Week 1: Design an original hero and game world
+Session 1: Design an original hero and game world

 - What students do: Notice what makes side-scrolling games memorable; sketch a hero; choose an original world direction such as a lava castle, candy land or space; generate and select matching front, side and jump poses; build a title screen.